 - Other Liquid: A mixture of lime juice and orange juice to pour over the Carne asada then seal and smoke for one final hour.

-🥩How To Make Smoked Traeger Carne Asada
+🥩 How To Make Smoked Traeger Carne Asada

-STEP 1: Begin by marinating flank or skirt steak in my Carne asada marinade for 4 or more hours.
+Step 1: Begin by marinating flank or skirt steak in my carne asada marinade for 4 or more hours.

-STEP 2: When you are ready to smoke the Carne asada, set your Traeger to 165 F and select the smoke or super smoke setting if you have it.
+Step 2: When you are ready to smoke the carne asada, set your Traeger to 165°F and select the smoke or super smoke setting if you have it.
 Allow the grill to preheat using your favorite flavor of wood pellets while you prep the steaks.
 Remove the meat from the marinade and pat dry with paper towels.
 Mix dry rub ingredients and use to season both sides of the meat.

-STEP 3: Place the meat directly on the preheated grill and set a timer for 2 hours.
+Step 3: Place the meat directly on the preheated grill and set a timer for 2 hours.
 After 2 hours of smoking remove the meat and turn off super smoke.
 Place the meat on two sheets of foil.
 Pour lime juice and orange juice over the meat.
 Seal the foil packages and place them back on the grill.
-Smoke the Carne asada at the same temperature for one hour.
+Smoke the carne asada at the same temperature for one hour.

 Pro Tip: You may want to double up on the foil to avoid leaks!

-STEP 5: Take the Carne asada off the grill and cover with foil.
+Step 5: Take the Carne asada off the grill and cover with foil.
 Rest the Carne asada for 5 minutes before slicing it against the grain.

 🤷🏻♀️ Recipe FAQs

 The length of time required to smoke a flank steak on a Traeger really depends on the recipe you are following and the temperature settings you are using.
-One way to smoke flank steak is to smoke it at 225 F for 40 minutes or so and then sear it on high heat (above 450F) for another 6 to 10 minutes.
+One way to smoke flank steak is to smoke it at 225°F for 40 minutes or so and then sear it on high heat (above 450°F) for another 6 to 10 minutes.

-🥑 Carne Asada Serving Suggestions
+🥑 Serving Suggestions

 👩🏼🍳 Pro Tips